 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Argo Blockchain plc of Class Action Lawsuit and Upcoming Deadline – ARBK; ARBKL

-NEW YORK, Jan.
-29, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Argo Blockchain plc ("Argo" or the "Company"), ARBK ARBKL))), and certain officers and directors.
-The class action, filed in the United States District Court for the Eastern District of New York, and docketed under 23-cv-00572, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired: (a) Argo American Depository Shares ("ADSs") pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about September 23, 2021 (the "IPO" or "Offering"); and/or (b) Argo securities between September 23, 2021 and October 10, 2022, both dates inclusive (the "Class Period").
-Plaintiff pursues claims against the Defendants under the Securities Act of 1933 (the "Securities Act") and the Securities Exchange Act of 1934 (the "Exchange Act").
+/EIN News/ -- NEW YORK, Feb.
+05, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Argo Blockchain plc (“Argo” or the “Company”), (NASDAQ: ARBK; ARBKL), and certain officers and directors.
+The class action, filed in the United States District Court for the Eastern District of New York, and docketed under 23-cv-00572, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired: (a) Argo American Depository Shares (“ADSs”) pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company’s initial public offering conducted on or about September 23, 2021 (the “IPO” or “Offering”); and/or (b) Argo securities between September 23, 2021 and October 10, 2022, both dates inclusive (the “Class Period”).
+Plaintiff pursues claims against the Defendants under the Securities Act of 1933 (the “Securities Act”) and the Securities Exchange Act of 1934 (the “Exchange Act”).

 If you are a shareholder who purchased or otherwise acquired (a) Argo ADSs pursuant and/or traceable to the Offering Documents issued in connection with the Company’s IPO, and/or (b) Argo securities during the Class Period, you have until March 27, 2023 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.